 Many things are needed to enable businesses to gain and retain customers.
 Products and services that customers want, for example, as well as a high level of quality, attentive follow-up after-sales, reliability, reasonable prices, and such.
 One of the most important elements—one that is often overlooked—is the implementation of measures to make it easy for customers to pay.
 One way to do this is to offer as many ways to pay as possible.
 Preferences for payment methods (e.g., debit cards/cash vs. credit cards) differ from person to person and change over time as new technology is introduced or circumstances otherwise change.
 It may also differ by industry or location.
 Regardless, the ability to accept credit card payments (whether in person or online) is a must for most businesses today.
-For online payments, in particular, it’s necessary to provide a gateway for payments.
+For online payments , in particular, it’s necessary to provide a gateway to merchant accounts for high-risk businesses.

 A card transaction involves three parties: the cardholder (usually the customer), the business or merchant, and the payment processor.
 Card transactions usually occur quickly, especially as Internet connection speeds continue to increase.
 Data is transmitted between the three parties at high speed.
 This is a benefit to both the customer and the business.
 For example, customers are able to complete purchases quickly, so they are able to begin using the purchased products or services quickly.
 Businesses are able to receive payments quickly, with payments usually going directly into the business’ bank account.
 Businesses are also able to avoid the risk of having cash in a physical store, making it susceptible to being lost, stolen, or miscounted.